 The carrying amount of trade and other receivables comprises amounts receivable that are subject to various factoring arrangements and advances paid to suppliers.
 The Group has four types of factoring arrangements: recourse, limited recourse and reverse factoring.
-All these amounts receivable are also the subject to the impairment requirements of IFRS 9, see Note 23.
+All these amounts receivable are also subject to the impairment requirements of IFRS 9.

-As of 31 December trade and other receivables consisted of the following:
+As at 31 December factoring and other receivables consisted of the following: